 IRIS+ provides a robust, open-source list of social impact metrics mapped to the UN SDG's, making it a helpful starter resource for non-profits and social enterprises, particularly those engaged in large-scale or international impact work.
 If you're new to measurement frameworks or looking to adopt a more standards-based approach to measurement, we highly recommend spending some time reading through the IRIS+ resource library and metrics list.

 However, one practical challenge with IRIS's measurement and metrics ecosystem is its size and complexity.
-As of 2019, IRIS suggests 594 different potential social impact metrics in its reference set, some releated to sustainability, some focused on very different areas.
+As of 2019, IRIS suggests 594 different potential impact metrics in its reference set, some releated to sustainability, some focused on very different areas.
 In most cases, only a few will apply to your organization, and - just as importantly - it's critically important to start with a manageable set of key performance indicators (KPIs) and build out measurement capacity over time.
-Start with three to five IRIS metrics as your core impact measurement criteria, then grow and assess from there.
+Start with three to five IRIS metrics as your core impact or sustainanbility measurement KPIs, then grow and assess from there.

 SASB has similarities to IRIS and the B Corp Framework, but with more integrated design of financial accounting standards.
 As a result, SASB applies what some view as a higher level of "rigor" or precision to social impact and sustainability measurement.